spotinst/help/src/docs/ocean-cd/concepts-features/baseline.md

 Within your Verification Template, you have the option to modify the approach for setting success or failure conditions as part of thresholds.
 Instead, you can determine the success or failure of your metrics based on the performance of your currently active version.

 To facilitate the process, you need to provide Ocean CD with a Baseline query that will be executed during a pre-phase triggered at the beginning of the rollout.
-In addition, provide a mathematical expression which will be used to compare the canary and stable versions.
+In addition, provide a mathematical expression which will be used to compare the Canary and stable versions.

 ## Supported Providers